wyatt727/fartlooper/ARCHITECTURE.md

 - **UPnPCast 1.1.1** - Does not send properly formatted SOAP requests to real devices
 - **Cling 2.1.2** - End-of-Life since 2019, security vulnerabilities, unavailable from Maven Central

-See ADR-012 for complete debugging findings and implementation details.
+See ADR-012 for complete debugging findings and ADR-014 for discovery-only implementation details.

 ---

-*This architecture is living documentation — updated with every major breakthrough.*
+*This architecture is living documentation — updated with every major breakthrough and enhancement.*